-CO356 (3) EDITING AND LAYOUT DESIGN As resources permit
+CO356 EDITING AND LAYOUT DESIGN

 This is an upper division course in editing, page layout, and design of newspaper, newsletters, and other print publications with emphasis on computerized desktop publishing procedures.
 Semester projects may include work on the campus newspaper, Triton's Call, at the discretion of the instructor.
 Prerequisite: Consent of Instructor.